Fannon/linnstrument-light-guide/README.md

 [Synthesia](https://synthesiagame.com/) offers a "Light Guide" feature for some keyboards.
 LinnStrument is not directly supported, but with this script it's still possible to have it.

+In principle this tool could work with any program that sends Light Guide MIDI information.
+The script assumes that the Light Guide MIDI input port sends note-on and note-off messages.

 ![Synthesia Light Guide](./assets/linnstrument-synthesia-light-guide.jpg)

 ### How to use